Google Store

-Google Store is a hardware retail store operated by Google that sells Google Pixel devices, Google Nest products, Chromecast dongles, Fitbit devices, and accessories such as earbuds, phone cases, chargers, and keyboards.
-It also sold Nexus, Daydream, Stadia and Cardboard devices until their discontinuations.
+Google Store is a hardware retail store operated by Google that sells Google Pixel devices, Google Nest products, Chromecast dongles, Fitbit devices like the Fitbit Air, and accessories such as earbuds, phone cases, chargers, and keyboards.
+It also sold Google Nexus, Google Daydream, Google Stadia and Google Cardboard devices until their discontinuations.
 Google Store sells products made by Google or made in collaboration with that company.
 It was introduced on March 11, 2015, and replaced the Devices section of Google Play as Google's hardware retailer.

 Google has experimented with physical locations as well.
 In October 2016, it opened a pop-up shop in New York City to display its then-recently announced hardware products, and the following month it opened "Google Shops", store-within-a-store locations at select Best Buy stores in Canada.
-In 2021, Google announced that they would be opening a physical Google Store as part of its Chelsea Market campus in New York City, which opened on June 17.

 Locations

 Online

 On the Internet, the Google Store replaced the Devices section on the Google Play website.